ereinhardt/How-to/README.md

 **Pre-Setup (Checklist):**

-1. Before using the software, install FFMPEG.
+1. Install Node.js.
+3. Install FFMPEG.
-2. Create a video data folder which is called `video-data` (If you want to achieve good results, you need a lot of video material and therefore storage space).
+4. Create a video data folder which is called `video-data` (If you want to achieve good results, you need a lot of video material and therefore storage space).

 ## Pre-Convert Filename Structure